chanzuckerberg/cryoet-data-portal-backend/schema/v1.1.0/metadata-docs/AnnotationInstanceSegmentationFile.md

 # Class: AnnotationInstanceSegmentationFile

-_File and sourcing data for an instance segmentation annotation._
+_File and sourcing data for an instance segmentation annotation.
+Annotation that identifies individual instances of object shapes._